What Makes a Great Company Culture? Interview with Kadri Mäe

 Scoro girls at the spring party

-Google calls their employees Googlers, Intercom the Intercomrades, Pinterest the Pinployees – Do you have a special nickname for your employees?
+Google calls its employees Googlers, Intercom the Intercomrades, Pinterest the Pinployees – Do you have a special nickname for your employees?

 We call our teammates Scorers.
 A standard definition for a scorer is someone who scores goals or points.
 We, however, improved the definition and define Scorer as an infinitely curious and productive creature, proverbial for its love for sarcasm, software, and success.